 Setting the Margins

-In the new approach to surgery, much less of the normal skin around the tumor is removed and the margins, therefore, are much narrower than they ever were before.
+In the new approach to surgery, much less of the normal skin around the tumor is removed.
+The margins are therefore much narrower than they were in the past.
 This spares significant amounts of tissue and reduces the need for postoperative cosmetic reconstructive surgery.

 - In removing an invasive melanoma that is 1 mm or less in Breslow’s thickness, the margins of surrounding skin are extended to 1 cm and the excision goes through all skin layers and down to the fascia (the layer of tissue covering the muscles).